jordi-adell/DTree/README.md

    Name of the files (as written in description file) that has to be predictee by the tree.
 Example: class

-### Sections Floats fields will be splitted in sections, in order to
+### Sections
-   allow question such as Is petallength > 2.6.
+   Float fields will be splitted in sections, in order to allow question such as Is petallength > 2.6.
 The bigger this number is the more questions the tree will handle, and the tree can better fit the training data.
 However it will make the training procedure